angrysonicgamer/SA2-Extra-Subtitles/README.md

 This mod does NOT feature retranslated English subtitles as they are a part of [Retranslated Story -COMPLETE-](https://gamebanana.com/mods/437858) mod.
 If you're playing with the said mod AND this mod, it will display a warning message.

-Contributions for other languages (French, Spanish, German, Italian) would be appreciated.
+Contributions for other languages (German, Italian) would be appreciated.

 ## Using API